-Anritsu Corporation will repair this equipment free-of- charge if malfunction occurs within 1 year after shipment due to manufacturing fault, provided that this warranty is rendered void under any or all of following condition.
+Anritsu Corporation will repair this equipment free-of-charge if a malfunction occurs within one year after shipment due to a manufacturing fault, under the condition that this warranty is void when:

-- The fault is outside the scope of the warranty conditions described in operation manual. - The fault is due to mishandling, misuse, or unauthorized modification or repair of the equipment by customer. - The fault is due to severe usage clearly exceeding normal usage. - The fault is due to improper or insufficient maintenance by customer. - The fault is due to natural disaster including fire, flooding, earthquake, etc. - The fault is due to use of non-specified peripheral equipment, peripheral parts, consumables, etc. - The fault is due to use of non-specified power supply or in a non-specified installation location.
+- The fault is outside the scope of the warranty conditions described in the operation manual. - The fault is due to mishandling, misuse, or unauthorized modification or repair of the equipment by the customer. - The fault is due to severe usage clearly exceeding normal usage. - The fault is due to improper or insufficient maintenance by the customer. - The fault is due to natural disaster including fire, flooding, earthquake, etc. - The fault is due to use of non-specified peripheral equipment, peripheral parts, consumables, etc. - The fault is due to use of a non-specified power supply or in a non-specified installation location.